szaster/szaster/README.md

 - 🔭 I’m currently working on several cool React projects
 - 🌱 I’m currently learning algoritms and Python
+- 📚 I'm currently reading a book on design elements and color theory
-- 👯 I’m looking to collaborate on interesting and meaningful projects especially if it's about diabets management
+- 👯 🦄 I’m looking to collaborate on interesting and meaningful projects.
+Especially if it's about diabets management
+- 🎧 I like listening to dev podcasts when I am not coding
+- 🤖 💻 🔤 ABC: Always Be Coding.
+- 🥽 I love science, and teaching science
+- 🎨 Sometimes I let my left hemisphere a break.
+These days I paint

 <!--
 **szaster/szaster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.